stanford-rc/farmshare-docs/docs/connecting.md

 # Getting Connected

-## SSH on Linux and macOS
+## SSH

 SSH provides a secure, remote terminal connection to the login nodes.
 There are a number of rice servers providing login service (e.g., rice-01, rice-02); the easiest way to connect is using the load-balanced name, *login.farmshare.stanford.edu*, which will select one for you according to recent utilization.

 Depending on your environment and configuration you may be prompted for your SUNet ID password, and you'll need to complete your login using [two-step authentication](https://uit.stanford.edu/service/webauth/twostep).

-Open up your favorite terminal program (on macOS you can use the built-in Terminal application or something like iTerm) and run the ssh command like so, replacing SUNetID with your own SUNet ID:
+Users on Linux, macOS, and Windows can use the built-in Terminal application and run ssh.
+Replace SUNetID with your own SUNet ID:

 ``` shell
 ssh SUNetID@login.farmshare.stanford.edu